Advice On Changing Your Butane Or Propane LPG Bottle Gas Regulator And Hose

 Bottled gas for boats in the UK comes in two different types.
 The most commonly used is propane, but butane is available and still used on some boats.
 Generally speaking propane is recommended on boats, as it is better able to cope with low temperatures in the winter.

 When changing the LPG regulator on your boat, is is important that the correct type is used.
 Propane and Butane gases work at different pressures and this pressure is set by the regulator.
 Fitting the wrong type of regulator could have a severe consequences.
 This can cause serious injury and damage to property through potential fire or explosion.
 Hoses work for both gases, but must be of the correct type and stamp labelled.
+New regulators on boats must incorporate an over pressure shut off device.

 How To Change Your LPG Regulator